edulinq/autograder-server/README.md

 ## Installation

 This project uses Go 1.21.
-Development and deployment are intended for a Linux environment, but all Go code is written in a platform independent fashion.
+Development and deployment are intended for a Linux environment.
+Temporary file management relies on POSIX (i.e Linux, MacOS, WSL) conventions

 All code that is not intended to be exported (used in packages outside of the autograder) is in the `internal` package/directory.
 Since this is a server and not a library, that is the majority of the code.